vmware-samples/euc-samples/UAG-Samples/Scripts/Search UAG Master Appliance/README.md

 - **–username** – Username for the admin user authorized to login into the Appliances
 - **-password** – Password of the given username
-- **-UAGAppliancesFQDNorIP** – List of Unified Access Gateways FQDN or IP used by the Management NIC
+- **-UAGAppliancesFQDNorIP** – List of Unified Access Gateways FQDN or IP address used by the Management NIC, all separated by comma

 Notes: